qamcom/Banana-Pi-F3-for-Yocto-Blog/README.md

 git clone git://git.yoctoproject.org/poky -b scarthgap
 ```

-We also need to get the meta-riscv layers which our layer depends on:
+We also need to get the `meta-riscv` layer which our layer depends on:

 ```shell
 git clone https://github.com/riscv/meta-riscv.git -b scarthgap